magnussolution/magnusbilling7/wiki/en/modules/voucher/voucher.rst

 Language
 --------

-| Language used to create the user when voucher when the voucher is redeemed.
+| Language that will be used.